QR Codes for Nonprofits: Simple Guide to Boost Donations

 6. Business Cards

 But, don’t hesitate to get creative with your placement and usage of QR codes.
-As mentioned above, they have a multitude of uses and can link to any digital place.
+As mentioned above, they have many uses and can link to any digital place.

 QR Code for Nonprofits – Dos and Don’ts

 • The pattern is the code.
-Hence, you can’t overlay any images, logos, watermarks, or text on an already generated QR code.
+Hence, you can’t overlay images, logos, watermarks, or text on an already-generated QR code.
 You’ll need to pay for a dynamic QR code and include those additions in the instructions.

-• You also need to keep about a quarter-inch of blank space fully around the code; this will allow cameras or apps to read it.
-If you want to put instructions nearby, be sure to maintain a full ring of blank space around the code.
+• Keep about a quarter-inch of blank space around the code; so cameras or apps can read it.
+If you want to put instructions nearby, maintain a ring of blank space around the code.

-• Checking on your code regularly is always a good idea; especially if it’s in a densely populated area or is evergreen.
-Confirming that the code is still scannable and that the original URL is working will get you the best use-value for your code.
+• Check your code regularly; especially if it’s in a densely populated area or is evergreen.
+Confirming that the code is still scannable and that the original URL is working will ensure the best use value for your code.
 It will also keep your signs, posters, or cards professional-looking.

-• QR codes are still new for many people, and some older phones don’t have built-in software.
-If you think this might be a new or confusing thing for your audience, place an attendant nearby to answer questions.
+• QR codes are still new to some, and older phones don’t have built-in software.
+If you think this might be new or confusing for your audience, place an attendant nearby to answer questions.

-• Be sure that any attendants and all staff or team members know how to use the QR code.
+• Ensure event attendants and all staff or team members know how to use the QR code.
 Making sure that everyone can answer questions will inspire confidence in your organization.
 It will also help encourage people to use your QR code widely.

 Now you know how to generate and use a QR code for a nonprofit organization.
 You have a good idea of potential costs, questions, and issues.
 Also, you know where and how to use these codes.
-Hence, you are all set to start using them to help promote and grow your nonprofit organization.
+So it’s time to start using them!

 Our nonprofit blog can help you with more resources and tips on nonprofit management.
 Feel free to check it out.